Welcome to PART 3 (of 3) of my Disneyland on the Cheap series!

 - A small cooler bag.
 You're not allowed to bring in anything with wheels, aside from a stroller or wheelchair, including a rolling cooler or suit case.
 Coolers must be smaller than 24″ long and 15″ wide.
 You cannot bring wagons, or anything else that is pulled by a person or machine.
 Read their rules for more info.

 - Your own drinks, including water bottles.
-You will pay between $2-$4 for a water bottle…but you can get an entire case of them for $4 from Costco!
+You will pay $4 or more for a water bottle…but you can get an entire case of them for from Costco instead!
 Pack as many as you can bear (we shoved them into the bottom of our stroller) and find water stations to refill them throughout the day.
 They are few and far between, so we were glad to have so many spare water bottles to tide us over.
 In terms of sodas, bring your own!
 I was hot, tired, and thirsty.
 I was tempted to pay almost $4 for a small soda when I passed by this stroller, which made my mouth water:

 Stop by a gas station and bring in your own drinks to save you much dinero!